wickerbox/E202VAR-Natural-Radio-Receiver/bom.md

 #####Notes

-Overall: the whole design should be through hole soldering by a hobbyist.
-No fancy soldering equipment required.
+**Overall** The whole design is intended to be made of through-hole parts and solderable by a hobbyist without any special equipment.
+The unit cost listed is at Qty=1, which is never the best deal.
+You don't have to use Digikey, I'm just using them as an example.
+Feel free to source equivalent parts.

+**Options** I've provided a couple of options for some of the connectors.
+When you see an option (A) and (B) for a particular PART, then you'll have to choose which option (A or B) you prefer.
+You'll buy all listed under PART(A) or under PART(B).
+Don't buy both.

-BNC connectors: 50 ohm impedance, right angle.
-WM5524-ND by far the cheapest. save $3 on total board cost over WM5515-ND.
-Suggest WM5515-ND as alternate.
+**BNC connectors** are 50 ohm impedance and right angle.
+WM5524-ND is by far the cheapest and saves $3 on total board cost over WM5515-ND.
+I suggest WM5515-ND as alternate.

-Capacitors: prefer class 1 capacitors that are very stable in response to environmental conditions.
+**Capacitors** I preferred class 1 capacitors that are very stable in response to environmental conditions.
 In circumstances where a 5% C0G part was $0.32 each and a 1% C0G was $1.75, I went with the 5% part.

-Overall: Cost is at quantity=1, which is rarely the best deal.

-Overall: You don't have to use Digikey, I'm just using them as an example.
-Feel free to source equivalent parts.

-Headphone stereo jack: supports TRRS plugs, wired as suggested here: http://www.circuitbasics.com/how-to-hack-a-headphone-jack/
+**Headphone Jack** I provided a 3-pin headphone 3.5MM jack that's a lot cheaper than the other one I was provided/shown.
+It's wired as suggested here: http://www.circuitbasics.com/how-to-hack-a-headphone-jack/

-Resistors: if you're going to buy one each of these, why not just buy a kit?
+**Resistors** If you're going to buy one each of these, why not just buy a kit?
+I specced standard 1/4W carbon film resistors so I highly, highly do recommend a kit.
+Try this one: <a href="http://www.digikey.com/product-detail/en/RS125/RS125-ND/">RS125-ND</a>

-Inductors: Changed 3uH to 3.3uH because most of the affordable ones were 20% and 20% of 3.3uH is 0.66uH.
+**Inductors** Changed 3uH to 3.3uH because most of the affordable ones had tolerance of 20%.
+20% of 3.3uH is 0.66uH, so I think it's probably fine.
 Let's just see how it goes.
 If there's a problem, this is a place to look.

-10K Pot: this is the volume knob and I had a handful of these blue knobs from Adafruit that fit the switch.
+**10K Pot** This is the volume knob and I had a handful of these blue knobs from Adafruit that fit the switch.
+I've linked them below.

-BJT: BC237 was replaced by the BC547B.
+**BJT** BC237 is obsolete but it was replaced by the BC547B.
+Same manufacturer (Fairchild) and package (TO-92).

-Options: I've labeled some options for the connectors.
-When you see PART(A) and PART(B), you'll have to choose which set of parts you want and buy all listed under PART(A) or PART(B).
-Don't buy both.

 ###### Board BOM